marian222200/La-Marianno-Web-Page/README.md

 # La Marianno Web Page

 A prototype of La Marianno Web Page for pizza delivery.
-My first try at front-end (back in 2019).

 ## How to run the project